dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 cosmology.
 That's right, intelligent life should show up as statistical error in our models of the universe.

+These statistical abberrations would grow as the universe expands from the point where intelligent life interfered with the distribution of matter.
+So, if this is true and life interfered in a measureable way, then there should also be a kind of distribution across the universe for this error when contrasted with the regions that aren't as drastically altered.
+This is because only a few Type II/III civilizations would emerge in the first few billion years.
+Those would have the largest effect on the shape of the universe.

+And therefore, ancient events would starkly contrast cosmological models of galaxies and galaxy clusters.
+This only applies to civilizations that can do stuff like create black holes and move stars and trigger supernovae.
+Those are the types of events we should look for.
+Particularly triggered supernovae, I think.

+Furthermore, intelligent life could explain the presence of assymmetries in clusters/galaxies!
+Especially if these variations occurred < 1BY after the big bang.
+Maybe everything was symmetric.
+If so, intelligent life could cause seemingly minor changes, creating assymmetry over time.

 Our ability to increase the computational capacity of the universe determines our ability to augment our window of consciousness into the universe.
 More computational power translates into the power to solve